peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 **Returns:**

-* <code>true</code> if this object has only one tag and that tag is the given number; otherwise, <code>false</code>.
+* <code>true</code> if this object has only one tag and that tag is the specified number; otherwise, <code>false</code>.

 **Throws:**

 * <code>IllegalArgumentException</code> - The parameter <code>tagValue</code> is less than 0.

 ### HasOneTag

-    public boolean HasOneTag(com.upokecenter.numbers.EInteger bigTagValue) Returns whether this object has only one tag and that tag is the given number, expressed as an arbitrary-precision integer.
+    public boolean HasOneTag(com.upokecenter.numbers.EInteger bigTagValue)

+Returns whether this object has only one tag and that tag is the specified number, expressed as an arbitrary-precision integer.

 **Parameters:**